takoyakidath/mcstatusbot-1/README.md

 - Support for both Java and Bedrock servers
 - Support for monitoring multiple Minecraft servers at once
 - Check the status of non-monitored servers
-- Slash command support with ephemeral responses to prevent channels from being cluttered with commands
+- Slash command support with ephemeral responses (configurable) to prevent channels from being cluttered with commands
 - Multiple languages: 🇬🇧 🇩🇪 🇩🇰 🇪🇸

 <br>